Skip to main content

 • Become a full member of the committee that they are appointed to with the ability to comment, ask questions and where appropriate raise issues to that committee.
 For more information about the individual committees, please see the committee descriptions and chart.

 • Before the meeting, you will be sent meeting papers to read in advance.
-There will also be an opportunity to discuss these papers in advance with other Student Representatives and the Association, in accordance with confidentiality.
+There will also be an opportunity to discuss these papers in advance with other Student Representatives and Open SU, in accordance with confidentiality.

 • Some papers are highly confidential, so you will be required to adhere to a Confidentiality Agreement for Student Representatives.